Compliance and Ethics Training FAQ

 If you believe you should have access and are having trouble logging in to UTLearn, please contact your supervisor or HR representative to ask about the status of your documentation.
 You may also contact the UT Service Desk to submit a help ticket.

-I can log in to UTLearn, but I can’t get the training to display correctly.
+I can log in to UTLearn, but the training isn't displaying correctly.

 There are a couple of things to check if you are not able to access the online training.